Skip to main content

 How long do SafetyWing claims take?

 Most outpatient claims are processed within 2-4 weeks.
-Hospitalization and complex claims can take 4-6 weeks and may require additional documentation.
-For large expenses expected to exceed $1,000, SafetyWing can arrange direct hospital billing through their 24/7 emergency assistance line so you don’t pay upfront.
+Hospitalization and complex claims can take 4-6 weeks.
+Direct billing is available on both Essential and Complete plans — for hospital stays or larger bills, call SafetyWing’s 24/7 emergency assistance line and they can arrange payment directly with the facility.
+There is zero deductible on both plans.
 Read our full claims guide for step-by-step instructions on maximizing approval speed.

 Frequently Asked Questions